Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 What Happens When You Paint Over Grease?

-Finding the right cleaner is confusing when you visit the store and see twenty different options on the shelf.
-If your cabinets are covered in cooking grease, use a heavy duty de-greaser to make the cleaning faster and more effective.
+Finding the right cleaner is confusing when you visit the store and see twenty different products on the shelf, but I'm going to share two of my favorites.
+If your cabinets are covered in cooking grease, a heavy-duty degreaser is best to make the cleaning faster and more effective.
 Some surface cleaners are too mild and do nothing to break down and remove heavy grease.

 My Favorite Cleaner for Cabinet Painting

 The best degreaser for kitchen cabinets that I use on my painting projects is Krud Kutter Orginal in the spray bottle.
 I used Krud Kutter to clean cabinets once that were covered in layers of nasty grease.
 The doors were so greasy that I had to wear gloves when handling them.
-Although I had to reapply the cleaner several times and scrub with stripping pads, it removed all of the grease and restored the surface.
-The paint finish turned out flawless without any contamination problems.
+I had to reapply the cleaner several times and scrub with stripping pads, but it removed all of the grease and restored the surface, and the paint finish turned out flawless without any contamination problems.
 I definitely recommend that cleaner if you're dealing with a lot of grease and grime.

 If your cabinets aren't super greasy, Dirtex powder cleaner works great too for removing dirt and other contaminants.
-Dirtex works on grease, but not heavy grease.
-I prefer it over TSP because it doesn't require rinsing, although I always rinse anyway.
-The cleaner is inexpensive and a good paint prep cleaner for wood.
+Dirtex works on grease, but not heavy layers of grease.
+I also like it because it doesn't leave problematic surface residue all over like TSP does.
+This cleaner is very inexpensive and a good paint prep cleaner for wood.

 Cleaning Painted and Unpainted Cabinets